InfiniBrains/Awesome-GameDev-Resources/intro/02-tooling/README.md

     // invites the user to write something cout << "Type your name: " << endl;

-    /* declare a scoped variable, allocated in the stack.
-     * string means the type of the variable, this definition came from the string include
+    /* * string means the type of the variable, this definition came from the string include
      * username means the name of the variable, the container to hold and store the data */ string username;